 Upon arrival, everything seemed normal, the waiver, the questions about if you are new to hot yoga (in this case, Bikram), and the explanation of locker room and shower facilities.
 I quickly and quietly removed my exterior clothes (zip up jacket, shoes, socks) and properly stored them for the duration of the class.
 I grabbed my hand towel, water bottle, and mat and headed into the yoga studio.
 At first, it seemed classy with two entrances on either side of what seemed to be a pretty big hall.
 What came next was startling at first, but throughout the class became more and more alarming.
 As I opened the big push door, it was revealed that the entire yoga studio was covered in wall to wall carpet.

 My thoughts about the carpet kept coming back to all of my research on the five c’s that the CDC (Center for Disease Control) has labeled as the most common ways that MRSA is transmitted.
-MRSA is a growing problem, and sports related MRSA cases are becoming more and more prevalent.
+MRSA is a growing problem, and sports-related MRSA cases are becoming more and more prevalent.

 You can read more about MRSA and the five c’s in past posts:

-Halfway through the class I noticed a small cut on my foot that I had gotten a few days before.
-The situation was becoming almost unbearable as I added it altogether.
-Soaked through sweaty towels, sweat filled clothes, lots of bare skin, crowded spaces, exposed cuts and scrapes, and on top of that – a carpeted room where all of these bodily fluids filled with bacteria can soak into the floor and continue to live long after yoga class is over.
-As one more added bonus, heat and humidity also add to the life-cycle of bacteria, and a warm yoga studio is the perfect place to make home and breed.
+Halfway through the class, I noticed a small cut on my foot that I had gotten a few days before.
+The situation was becoming almost unbearable as I added it all together.
+Soaked through sweaty towels, sweat-filled clothes, lots of bare skin, crowded spaces, exposed cuts and scrapes, and on top of that – a carpeted room where all of these bodily fluids filled with bacteria can soak into the floor and continue to live long after a yoga class is over.
+As one more added bonus, heat and humidity also add to the life-cycle of bacteria, and a warm yoga studio is a perfect place to make home and breed.

 Needless to say, I won’t be going back to the carpeted Bikram hot yoga studio by my house.
-A little more research after returning home revealed that Bikram Yoga in particular is very strict in studio guidelines.
+A little more research after returning home revealed that Bikram Yoga, in particular, is very strict in studio guidelines.
 Bikram yoga studios need special permission from Bikram Choudhury himself to operate and follow very specific rules.
 Astonishingly, Bikram Yoga (by founder Bikram Choudhury) REQUIRES all Bikram approved studios to have carpet.
 I’m sorry, but no thank you!
 I am sure Mr. Bikram is well versed in ways to stretch and heal the body…but I would not put my faith in his power to eliminate my chances for MRSA in a hot yoga studio.

 However, there are ways for yoga studios to ensure sanitary conditions for all of us who enjoy the torture of high heat and working out at the same time.
 There is even a way to rid the studio and locker rooms of bacteria without using harsh chemicals that may also cause problems on bare skin.
-Yoga studios, and Bikram studios in particular should consider the latest UVC technology, the miniZapr by GreensGroomer Worldwide.
+Yoga studios and Bikram studios, in particular, should consider the latest UVC technology, the miniZapr by GreensGroomer Worldwide.
 UVC light, often called germicidal light is proven to work against bacteria and germs.